-Agave is a desert plant, native to Mexico and hardy in zones 8-10.
+Agave is a desert plant, native to Mexico and hardy in zones 8 to 10.
 While generally a low maintenance, easy-to-grow plant, agave can be susceptible to fungal and bacterial rots, as well as pest problems such as the agave snout weevil and the agave plant bug also known as Caulotops barberi.
 If you have noticed bugs eating agave plants in your landscape, continue reading to learn more about Caulotops barberi pests and controlling agave plant bugs in the garden.

 What are Caulotops Barberi Pests?